Bungalow: United Kingdom

 The first two bungalows in England were built in Westgate-on-Sea in 1869 or 1870.
-A bungalow was a prefabricated single-story building used as a seaside holiday home.
+A bungalow was a prefabricated single-storey building used as a seaside holiday home.
 Manufacturers included Boulton & Paul Ltd, who made corrugated iron bungalows as advertised in their 1889 catalogue, which were erected by their men on the purchaser's light brickwork foundation.
 Examples include Woodhall Spa Cottage Museum, and Castle Bungalow at Peppercombe, North Devon, owned by the Landmark Trust; it was built by Boulton and Paul in the 1920s.
 Construction of this type of bungalow peaked towards the end of the decade, to be replaced by brick construction.

-Bungalows became popular in the United Kingdom between the two World Wars and very large numbers were built, particularly in coastal resorts, giving rise to the pejorative adjective, "bungaloid", first found in the Daily Express from 1927: "Hideous allotments and bungaloid growth make the approaches to any city repulsive".
+Bungalows became popular in the United Kingdom between the two World Wars, and very large numbers were built, particularly in coastal resorts, giving rise to the pejorative adjective "bungaloid", first found in the Daily Express from 1927: "Hideous allotments and bungaloid growth make the approaches to any city repulsive".
 Many villages and seaside resorts have large estates of 1960s bungalows, usually occupied by retired people.
 The typical 1930s bungalow is square in plan, with those of the 1960s more likely to be oblong.
-It is rare for the term "bungalow" to be used in British English to denote a dwelling having other than a single story, in which case "chalet bungalow", (see below) is used.
+It is rare for the term "bungalow" to be used in British English to denote a dwelling having other than a single storey, or one adapted from a single-storey building, in which case "chalet bungalow" (see below) is used.

 Styles

 Airplane bungalow

-Although stylistically related to others, the special characteristic of the Airplane Bungalow was its single room on a second story, surrounded by windows, designed as a sleeping room in summer weather with all-around access to breezes.
-This variant developed in California in the 1910s, had appeared in El Paso, Texas by April 1916, and became most prevalent in the western half of the U.S., and southwestern and western Canada.
+Although stylistically related to others, the special characteristic of the Airplane Bungalow was its single room on a second storey, surrounded by windows, designed as a sleeping room in summer weather with all-around access to breezes.
+This variant developed in California in the 1910s, had appeared in El Paso, Texas, by April 1916, and became most prevalent in the western half of the U.S. and southwestern and western Canada.

 American Craftsman bungalow

-The American Craftsman bungalow typified the styles of the American Arts and Crafts movement, with common features usually including low-pitched roof lines on a gabled or hipped roof, deeply overhanging eaves, exposed rafters or decorative brackets under the eaves, and a front porch or veranda beneath an extension of the main roof.
+The American Craftsman bungalow typified styles of the American Arts and Crafts movement, with common features usually including low-pitched roof lines on a gabled or hipped roof, deeply overhanging eaves, exposed rafters or decorative brackets under the eaves, and a front porch or veranda beneath an extension of the main roof.

 Sears Company and The Aladdin Company were two of the manufacturing companies that produced pre-fab kits and sold them from catalogues for construction on sites during the turn of the 20th century.

 Bungalow colony

-A special use of the term bungalow developed in the greater New York City area, between the 1930s and 1970s, to denote a cluster of small rental summer homes, usually in the Catskill Mountains in the area known as the Borscht Belt.
+A special use of the term bungalow developed in the greater New York City area, between the 1930s and 1960s, to denote a cluster of small rental summer homes, usually in the Catskill Mountains in the area known as the Borscht Belt.
 First- and second-generation Jewish-American families were especially likely to rent such houses.
-The old bungalow colonies continue to exist in the Catskills, and are occupied today chiefly by Hasidic Jews.
+The old bungalow colonies continue to exist in the Catskills, and are occupied today chiefly by Orthodox Jewish families.
+Some of them have also been converted into Buddhist and Hindu retreats, leading to a revival of the area.